 What is the Gold Standard?

-Historically, gold has been one of the most popular exchange mediums that have been extremely effective in being an asset that stores value.
+Historically, gold has been one of the most popular exchange mediums that have been extremely effective as an asset that stores value.
 In the modern world, gold is much less likely to be seen than paper and coin currency.
 However, the gold standard is still considered important by investors and financial analysts.

 Understanding the Gold Standard in U.S. History